org-arl/unet-blog/_posts/2021-04-01-whats-new-in-UnetStack-3.3.md

 #### 2. Automated trace analysis tool (experimental)

 To illustrate the power of the event logging framework, we have built a simple [viztrace tool](https://github.com/org-arl/unet-contrib/tree/master/tools/viztrace) to automatically draw sequence diagrams from a JSON trace file.
-The tool is written in Julia, and will require a working installation of [Julia](https://julialang.org/downloads/) on your machine to run.
+The tool is written in Julia, and will require a working installation of [Julia](https://julialang.org/downloads/) along with packages `ArgParse` as well as `JSON` on your machine to run.

 To illustrate the power of the tool, let us simulate a simple [2-node network](https://unetstack.net/handbook/unet-handbook_getting_started.html) and make a range measurment from node A to B. On node A: